MMahdiSetak/LogisticRegression/README.md

 # LogisticRegression
-A simple logistic regression implementation from scratch using NumPy
+A simple logistic regression implementation from scratch using NumPy.